a5221985/seeking_the_truth_site/docs/why_do_i_believe_in_heaven_and_hell.md

 * Now let us assume that both person *A* and person *B* have died.

 ### **Scenario 1: If person *A* is right**
 * If person *A* is right, this means that there is no heaven or hell and hence no punishment or reward after death.
-This results in both person *A* and person *B* getting lost and reaching the same state.
+This results in both person *A* and person *B* getting lost into ether and reaching the same state.

 ### **Scenario 2: If person *B* is right**
 * If person *B* is right, this means that there is heaven and hell and therefore reward and punishment respectively.
 Assuming that person *B* has fulfilled the requirements for entering heaven due to the fear of getting punished, he enters heaven.